 Loans funded 100% by the Auto-lend Option

-If a loan retail marketplace listing has been funded 100% by Lenders using auto-lend option, then it will not appear on the marketplace.
+If a loan is 100% funded by retail Lenders using auto-lend option, then it will not appear on the marketplace.
 This is because the auto-lend process runs just before the loans go onto the marketplace.
 Harmoney dynamically manages the proportion of loans that can be funded by auto-lend based on Lender demand and loan flow.